hecrp/PokePasswords/README.md

 Inspired by this technical achievement, Pokepasswords uses Pokémon sprites as sources of entropy for generating secure passwords.
 The project analyzes these sprites at the bit level (much like Game Freak's programmers had to do), converting them into binary matrices and using cryptographic techniques to derive secure passwords.

+### Development Note

+This is a project under development that I'm using while learning the Zig programming language.
+I'm currently facing some issues with dependencies that have added complexity to the project.
+For this reason, I've included several auxiliary scripts, and the repository isn't as organized as I would like.
+I appreciate your understanding as I continue to improve both my ideas and Zig skills.

 ## How It Works